 Youth are primarily referred to 3:11 through our partner agencies and through current residents.
-We carry a long waiting list and, since we are only able to house four youth at a time, have very infrequent openings.
+We don't carry a waiting list, since we are only able to house nineteen youth at a time, and have very infrequent openings.
 When we do have an opening, youth fill out an application and move through an intake process to assess for best fit.
 Ideally, we want to have a continuum of services in our community, so young people can make their own choices about where they want to live and what kind of support is best for them.

 WHERE DOES THE NAME 3:11 COME FROM?